abdelmottalib/cub3d/README.md

 2. Navigate to the project directory.
 3. Run `make` command to compile the project.
 4. Execute the program by running `./cub3D path_to_map_file.cub`.
+5. The maps are available in the maps folder

 ## Controls:
 - **W**: Move player forward.